waynefenwick/BookShare/README.md

-# Project-2
+# BookShare
-Team Project 2
-Is this all that's in the RADME?
-Another addition
+We have started building this project